The Cycling Scot

 When the conductor comes around to check tickets they will look out for passengers travelling to request stops and take a note to stop the train.

-A staggeringly beautiful arrival
+A breathtaking arrival

 The train follows the North Sea coast where there is a good chance of spotting seals on the beach.
 After Helmsdale the track heads inland and the final approach to Kildonan curves alongside